chloehellberg/Hair-Salon/README.md

     * See list of stylists
     * Select a stylist and see their details including a list of all clients that belong to that stylist
     * Add stylists to the database when they are hired
-    * Add new clients to a specific stylist.
+    * Add new clients to a specific stylist
+    * Add an appointment for a client

 ## Setup/Installation Requirements